 Most destinations are not that way, however.
 You do not have the option of staying on the ship.
 You cannot be on a ship sailing into the port of that nation if you are without a visa, and so the cruise line must deny you boarding the cruise at all.

-Passport Requirements Right now, the deadline for the requirement for every cruiser to have a passport within the Western Hemisphere is June 2009.
-If cruising outside of Canada, Mexico or the Caribbean you need a passport now and will not be allowed onto a cruise ship without one.
-There is one exception to this rule, however, called the "closed loop" exception: if your cruise begins and ends in the same city and only visits WHTI (Western Hemisphere Travel Initiative) compliants ports of call, then you are allowed to cruise without a passport, but you must have proof of US citizenship (a certified birth certificate and driver's license, for example).
+Passport Requirements Right now, if cruising outside of Canada, Mexico or the Caribbean you need a passport now and will not be allowed onto a cruise ship without one with one exception called the "closed loop" rule: if your cruise begins and ends in the same city and only visits WHTI (Western Hemisphere Travel Initiative) compliants ports of call, then you are allowed to cruise without a passport, but you must have proof of US citizenship (a certified birth certificate and driver's license, for example).

-Go here for more specific details on the WHTI qualifications now and after June 2009.
+Go here for more specific details on the WHTI qualifications.

 The other qualified documents for arrival by sea include a Passport Card or an Enhanced Driver's License, both cheaper than a passport, but each is only for land and sea entrances, not air.
 Only a true passport is good for all kinds of entries to the United States.
 So, no matter what, we at CruiseMates always recommend that you get the passport, because you never know if an emergency will require you to return to the United States by air.
 Without a passport you will have a very long delay getting back in.